Badr, Saudi Arabia: History

 Badr is located 130 kilometers southwest of Medina and lies in a harsh natural landscape of desert plains, steep hills and sand dunes.

 In pre-Islamic times, Badr was part of the night journey from the coast of the Red Sea, along the caravan route from Mecca to Damascus.

 Badr was once known for its wells.
-On March 13, 624 (17 Ramadan 2 AH), the Battle of Badr occurred when 313 men encountered outnumbering Meccan forces of the pagan Quraish army.
+On March 13, 624 (17 Ramadan 2 AH), the Battle of Badr occurred when 313 men encountered outnumbering Meccan forces of the pagan Quraysh army.
 The engagement resulted in a victory for the Muslims under the command of Muhammad, the last prophet of Islam.

 Climate

 Badr has hot desert climate (Köppen climate classification BWh). with Extremely hot long summers and mild winters.
-In Winter, nights averaging 10-15 °C (50-59 °F).
-In Mid-Summers, Temperatures above 42 °C are not unusual.
+In winter; nights temperatures tend to be 13 C. In Mid-summers, temperatures above 42 °C are not unusual.
 Annual rainfall is low, with rain most commonly occurring in November through February.

 Battle of Badr

-According to Islamic sources, Quraishi leader Abu Jahl said:
+According to Islamic sources, Quraysh leader Abu Jahl said: